infiniflow/infinity/docs/getstarted/quickstart.md

 ## Install Infinity locally using pip

-Infinity, also available as a Python module, eliminates the need for a separate back-end server and all the complex communication settings.
-Using `pip install` and `import infinity`, you can quickly build a local AI application in Python, leveraging the world's fastest and the most powerful RAG database:
+Infinity, also available as an embedded Python module, eliminates the need for a separate back-end server and all the complex communication settings.
+Using `pip install` and `import infinity_embedded`, you can quickly build a local AI application in Python, leveraging the world's fastest and the most powerful RAG database:

 1. Install Infinity as a Python module:
    ```bash